edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 HTML to declare the possibilities is that you can embed images or links, CSS styled text or audio/video in the list.
 The multiverse is multimedia.

-Multiverse.js was also an exercise in using [webpack] to build a standalone JavaScript library, written in modern JavaScript, instead of the situation I was more familiar with when building a specific web application.
+Truth be told, Multiverse.js was really also an exercise in using [webpack] to build a standalone JavaScript library instead of the scenario I was more familiar with when building a specific web application with React.
 You can find Multiverse.js on [GitHub] if you are interested in seeing how it is put together.